 Authors: Chouinard, Christopher D.; Cruzeiro, Vinicius Wilian D.; Roitberg, Adrian E., Yost, Richard A.

 Published: February 2017

 Title: Dry ashing and microwave-induced plasma optical emission spectrometry as a fast and cost-effective strategy for trace element analysis

 Authors: Williams, Charles B.; Wittmann, Thomas G.; McSweeney, Tina; Elliott, Paul; Jones, Bradley T.;

 Donati, George L.

 Source: JOURNAL OF THE AMERICAN SOCIETY FOR MASS SPECTROMETRY, Volume 28, Issue 2, pp 323–331

 Published: May 2017

 Other Agilent Academic Links

-Resources for scientists in acadamia; literature library, technical support and education & events.
+Resources for scientists in academia; literature library, technical support and education, and more.